 The soft turron of Jijona de Maria Simona is made according to the traditional recipe.

-This pack contains a total of 6 tablets of Turron Mou from Jijona Maria Simona, at the price of only 5.
+This pack Turron Jijona contains a total of 7 tablets of soft Turron from Jijona Maria Simona, at the price of only 6.

 This product does not contain gluten, so it is suitable for coeliacs.